Glucosamine

 extended periods, months and years.
 Thus far, after being on the market for quite a number

 glucosamine side effects.
-However, as with most nutrients

-Timing of glucosamine supplement ingestion
+Timing of ingestion

 without food, but a good option is to take glucosamine before meals.
 All 1,500 mg a day